Ataxia Diagnosis & Treatment

 5. Swallowing Difficulties (Dysphagia)

-• Difficulty swallowing or frequent choking.
+• Difficulty swallowing food or liquids.

 • A feeling of food getting stuck in the throat.